Mutual authentication: Defenses

 Mutual authentication also ensures information integrity because if the parties are verified to be the correct source, then the information received is reliable as well.

 mTLS

 By default the TLS protocol only proves the identity of the server to the client using X.509 certificates, and the authentication of the client to the server is left to the application layer.
 TLS also offers client-to-server authentication using client-side X.509 authentication.
-As it requires provisioning of the certificates to the clients and involves less user-friendly experience, it's rarely used in end-user applications.
+As it requires provisioning of the certificates to the clients and involves a less user-friendly experience, it is rarely used in end-user applications.

 Mutual TLS authentication (mTLS) is more often used in business-to-business (B2B) applications, where a limited number of programmatic and homogeneous clients are connecting to specific web services, the operational burden is limited, and security requirements are usually much higher as compared to consumer environments.

 mTLS is also used in microservices-based applications based on runtimes such as Dapr, via systems like SPIFFE.